Overview

 add Add data source

-ls List data sources
+ls List sources and groups

-rm Remove data source
+rm Remove data source or group

 inspect Inspect data source schema and stats